 Compounds in marijuana, CBD (cannabidiol) and THC (tetrahydrocannabinol) being the two main ones, bind to two main receptors of the endocannabinoid system

-These receptors are CB1 and CB2, named after the marijuana constituents.
-When these two receptors are bound by exogenous cannabinoids (when consuming marijuana), several metabolic processes are impacted.
+These receptors are CB1 and CB2.
+When these two receptors are bound by exogenous cannabinoids (which happens when you consume cannabis), several metabolic processes are impacted.

 Marijuana and Physical Performance

 Is marijuana good for bodybuilders?
 First, let’s look at the impacts of marijuana on physical performance.

 There are several studies showing that marijuana impairs psychomotor abilities.
 However, in these studies, researchers used very high amounts of marijuana.

 For example, researchers at the Stanford Graduate School of Business found out in 1991 that the complex human/machine performance (participants were active pilots) can be impaired after smoking a moderate dose of marijuana, and that the user may be aware of its influence.